-Women’s innerwear has a large variety of designs catering to different trends and styles.
+Women’s innerwear has a large variety of designs catering to different trends and styles, and one of these examples is a prima donna bra that can provide different sizes, styles, and comfort.
 In addition, different fashion houses are coming up with newer collections incorporating newer designs.
 From the push-up bra to thongs, there are so many options that it might get confusing.
 This is not necessarily a bad thing.
 These options were tailored to better suit individual preferences and body types.
 The proper choice among the available options can result in a relaxed wardrobe that complements one’s tastes.

 A Brief Evolution of Innerwear

 The earliest known form of innerwear is the loincloth which dates back to around 5000 BC.
 It was made of a simple piece of cloth wrapped around the hips and through the legs.
 Then, there were more luxurious versions made of silk for the elite.

 Another significant piece of clothing is chemises.
 These were loose undergarments and were long and flimsy.
 They are known for appearing in Boticelli’s 1477 painting called Primavera.
 The renaissance saw the popularisation of the corsets.
 This was when women had to suffer a lot in terms of comfort for fashion as the trends promoted laced up dresses and flattening their chests.
 This saw change in the 1800s where lavish fashion dominated the game.
 Petticoats were very popular during this time.
 This period also saw the introduction of pantaloons.
 These were long baggy shorts worn under skirts.